12AT7/segmentation_challenge/README.md

 run.
 The minimum dependencies are Boost, Blaze (a linear algebra library), and LibPNG.

-* Return the results to us by forking this repository into your own Github or other online service and committing your changes there.
+* Return the results to us by cloning this repository, configuring a new remote into your own Github or other online service, and committing your changes there.
+Please do not fork, because that will allow other candidates to see who you are by looking at Github.

 ## Suitable Topics